-2 probiotic strains show more promise for depression
+2 probiotic strains show more promise for mental health

-A new pilot study, carried out by Caroline Wallace of Queens University, Ontario suggests that two strains of probiotic bacteria may reduce symptoms of depression such as low mood, anhedonia (inability to feel pleasure) and sleep disturbance.
+A new pilot study, carried out by Caroline Wallace of Queens University, Ontario suggests that two strains of probiotic bacteria could potentially help to support health in those with depression such as low mood, anhedonia (inability to feel pleasure) and sleep disturbance.

 The study which involved 10 participants with major depressive disorders, was performed over an 8 week period.
 All participants were assessed for a range of clinical symptoms at the beginning of the study and at two week intervals throughout.
 The Montgomery-Asberg depression rating scale was used to monitor mood symptoms, and polysomnographic sleep assessment recorded each patient’s brain waves, heart rate and eye movements during their sleep to assess sleep quality and duration.

-The Natural and Non-prescription Health Products Directorate (NNHPD), the regulatory agency for natural health products in Canada, approved the following strong claims for the combination of strains:
+The Natural and Non-prescription Health Products Directorate (NNHPD), the regulatory agency for natural health products in Canada, approved a number of claims for the combination of strains, such as:

 • Helps to moderate general feelings of anxiety